 Halifax - Chester

 Tracing the rugged coastline of Nova Scotia southwards, we make stops at the tiny fishing village of Peggy’s Cove and Lunenburg, home of the Bluenose II, a fishing schooner that has become symbolic and synonymous with Nova Scotia.
-We stay the night at the Atlantica Hotel & Marina Oak Island (4T), minutes from Chester and Mahone Bay.
+We stay the night at the Atlantica Oak Island Resort and Conference Centre (4T), minutes from Chester and Mahone Bay.

 Chester - Digby

 Digby - Saint John

 We catch the ferry across from Digby to the City of Saint John.
 Sitting along the Bay of Fundy, this is Canada’s oldest incorporated city, and Saint John is filled with unique architecture, vibrant restaurants, and historic sights.
 Our hotel is the Hilton Saint John (4-star).

-Back to the coast this morning and Hopewell Cape, where we find a natural phenomenon and an icon of New Brunswick - Hopewell Rocks carved from the coastline by the powerful Bay of Fundy tides.
+Today we travel north to Shediac, stopping at Hopewell Cape, where we find a natural phenomenon and an icon of New Brunswick - Hopewell Rocks carved from the coastline by the powerful Bay of Fundy tides.
 Tide times permitting, there is even the opportunity to walk on the ocean floor.
-We proceed to Shediac later, for two nights at the Hotel Shediac (3T).
+Our hotel for two nights is the Hotel Shediac (3T).
 This evening we have a sunset lobster cruise with dinner.

 The Acadians are the descendants of Maritime Canada’s 17th century French colonists, and we discover a little about their heritage and lifestyle on an excursion to the Olivier Soapery and take lunch at Bouctouche’s Le Pays de la Sagouine.
 Created from internationally-renowned Acadian novelist Antonine Maillet, the fictional island ‘Le Pays’ is where Acadians celebrate and characters speak a colourful language rooted in Acadian culture.